LNUc-EEMiS/workflow-docs/eemisdada2.md

 Conda package yet).
 Doing this is easy:

 ```
-conda create -n eemisdada2 r-optparse r-tidyverse bioconductor-dada2
+conda create -n eemisdada2 r-optparse r-tidyverse bioconductor-dada2 bioconductor-decipher
 ```

-The above will create an environment called eemisdada2 that contains the three conda packages you need for the eemisdada2 scripts.
+The above will create an environment called eemisdada2 that contains the four conda packages you need for the eemisdada2 scripts.

 ### Clone the eemisdada2 repository and make sure scripts are available